Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

 As an action you can drink this elixir.
-For the next hour, you become large and gain maximum hit points equal to two times your level.
+For the next hour, you become large, gain +1 to all saving throws and gain maximum hit points equal to two times your level.

 ---